EXEMPT STAFF COUNCIL BYLAWS

-The name of the organization shall be the Exempt Staff Council.
+A. Name The name of the organization is the Exempt Staff Council (ESC).

-B. Constituency The constituency served by the ESC includes all regular full-time and part-time employees of the University of St Thomas classified as exempt according to the regulatory provisions of the Federal Fair Labor Standards Act and applicable policies of the university, with the exception of: employees who are members of the Academic and Administrative Advisory Committee and above; employees who are tenured faculty members (even if such employees currently serve in an administrative staff position); employees who are non-tenured but hold a faculty contract; or employees whose primary affiliation with the university is as adjunct faculty.
-Those employees whose primary position is as an exempt staff member and who may teach an occasional course as an adjunct are considered part of this constituency.
+B. Constituency The constituency served by the ESC includes all regular full-time and part-time employees of the University of St. Thomas classified as exempt according to the regulatory provisions of the Federal Fair Labor Standards Act and applicable policies of the university, with the exception of: employees who are members of the President’s Cabinet; employees who are tenured faculty members (even if such employees currently serve in an administrative staff position); employees who are non-tenured but hold a faculty contract; and employees whose primary affiliation with the university is as adjunct faculty.
+Those employees whose primary position is as an exempt staff member and who may teach an occasional course as an adjunct are considered part of the ESC constituency.

 ARTICLE II: AUTHORITY AND OBJECTIVES

-- The Exempt Staff Council shall serve as a communicative and recommending body, to consider and discuss issues that originate with its constituency or that are referred to it by the University of St. Thomas senior administration,
+- Considers and makes recommendations regarding matters of common concern to its constituency that originate with its constituency or that are referred to it by the University of St. Thomas senior administration.

-- The Exempt Staff Council shall be the recognized body for recommending exempt staff as appropriate to serve on standing committees of the university, task forces and ad hoc committees that support the educational mission of the university, and other committees that request exempt staff participation
+- Is the recognized body for recommending exempt staff as appropriate to serve on standing committees of the university, task forces, ad hoc committees and other bodies established from time to time by the university that will include exempt staff participation.

-- The Exempt Staff Council shall work to promote opportunities for exempt staff development.
+- Works to promote opportunities for exempt staff development.

-- The Exempt Staff Council shall work to promote effective communication and issue resolution by inviting the appropriate Senior Administrator or Department Head to attend fact finding meetings and facilitate solutions.
+- Works to promote effective communication and issue resolution by inviting the appropriate administrators to participate in informational meetings and discussions to facilitate solutions.

-- The Exempt Staff Council will not replace channels and processes that would more appropriately be handled by Human Resources or individual departments.
+- Is not responsible for and will not replace channels and processes that would more appropriately be handled by Human Resources or individual departments.
 For the avoidance of doubt, the ESC does not represent or intend to represent itself as a labor organization, and its role does not include representing individual employees in employment-related matters.

 ARTICLE III: MEMBERSHIP AND REPRESENTATION

-- Vacancies on the ESC that occur between elections, as a result of a member's termination, resignation or otherwise, will be filled by the person who received the next highest number of votes in the last election.
+- Vacancies on the ESC that occur between elections, as a result of a member's termination, resignation or otherwise, will be filled by the person who received the next highest number of votes in the vacating member's election.
 Such vacancies will be filled for the balance of the original term.

 - If for any reason a vacancy cannot be filled by the above means, the Coordinating Committee will determine who will fill the position for the completion of the term.

 ARTICLE IV: ELECTIONS

-Elections for vacant positions on the Exempt Staff Council shall be held annually in April and shall be conducted through secret balloting under the supervision of the Elections Sub-committee, which reports to the Coordinating Committee.
+A. Election of Members Elections for vacant ESC positions will be held annually in April, conducted through secret balloting under the supervision of the Elections Sub-committee, which reports to the Coordinating Committee.

-- Results of the election shall be distributed promptly to the constituency.
+- Results of the election will be announced promptly to the constituency.

-- Elected members shall begin service at the May meeting of the Exempt Staff Council.
+- Elected members will begin service at the May meeting of the ESC.

-The officers of the Exempt Staff Council shall be nominated and elected at the May meeting.
-Voting shall be by a secret ballot under the supervision of the Elections Sub-committee.
-Election to office shall be determined by simple majority vote.
+B. Election of Officers The officers of the ESC (as set forth in Article V) will be nominated and elected at the May meeting.
+Self-nominations are acceptable.
+Voting will be by a secret ballot under the supervision of the Elections Sub-committee.
+Election to office will be determined by simple majority vote.

-- In the event of a tie, a second ballot shall be cast to determine between the two candidates who received the most votes on the second ballot will fill the officer position.
+- In the event of a tie, a second ballot shall be cast to determine between the two candidates, and the candidate who receives the most votes on the second ballot will fill the officer position.

 ARTICLE V: OFFICERS AND THE COORDINATING COMMITTEE

-The officers of the Exempt Staff Council shall be a chair, a vice chair, a communications and web site coordinator, and a budget and elections coordinator.
-Officers shall be elected from within the Exempt Staff Council at the May meeting each year or as vacancies occur.
+A. Officers The ESC officers will be a chair, a vice chair, a communications coordinator, and a budget and elections coordinator.
+Officers will be elected from within the ESC at the May meeting each year or as a vacancy occurs.
 Officers serve a one-year term, and may be re-elected.
 Officers who are elected to fill a vacancy that occurs between elections will be elected for the remainder of the vacated term.

-The Coordinating Committee shall be comprised of the four officers of the Exempt Staff Council.
+B. Coordinating Committee The Coordinating Committee will be comprised of the four ESC officers.